Skip to content

 In this workshop, participants will explore citizen engagement and learn how citizen science can support meaningful involvement of citizens in societal challenges, policy, and research.
 Through a short introduction and a hands-on group exercise, you gain insight into key elements of stakeholder engagement and work on a (hypothetical or real-life) case to see how citizen science can strengthen ownership, collaboration and mutual learning between citizens, professionals, and other stakeholders.

-The session is facilitated by Rosy Mundardini and Priya Mohanty from Citizen Science Zurich, together with Annet Veen project leader of the Vitaliteitscampus at Alfa College, who works on co-creation projects with students and communities on regional health challenges.
+The session is facilitated by Rosy Mondardini and Priya Mohanty from Citizen Science Zurich, together with Annet Veen project leader of the Vitaliteitscampus at Alfa College, who works on co-creation projects with students and communities on regional health challenges.

 The Interprofessional Learning Ward in Eemsdelta – from practice to scaling up